ikos-dighum/ikos-dighum.github.io/calendar.md

 # Calendar

-We meet every other Monday from 10.30am to 12pm.
+We meet every other Wednesday from 10.30am to 12pm.
 All meetings are in PAM389, unless otherwise noted.

 ## Spring 2023